asaelbarilan/insurance_RAG_novella/README.md

 ---

-## Known Limitations
+## Known Limitations + future work

 - **Hallucination Risk**
-  The LLM can generate text not supported by any retrieved source.
-Verification is recommended.
+  The LLM can generate text not supported by any retrieved source- add second prompt for verification

 - **Lack of Full Structured Metadata**
-  We rely on text embeddings; for precise coverage details, consider storing explicit metadata fields. meta data and normalization may help.
+  meta data and normalization may help. storing explicit metadata fields.

 - **Model & Rate Limits**
-  If using OpenAI, you can hit rate/usage limits; local models require adequate hardware resources. but small local models can be less smart.
+  If using OpenAI, you can hit rate/usage limits; local models require adequate hardware resources. but small local models can be "less smart".

+- **Adopt Chain-of-Thought**
+Break down the LLM’s reasoning steps (e.g., parse coverage states first, then generate the final answer).

+- **tests**
+Broaden your set of known Q&A pairs